 - Christopher Walken's Saturday Night Live smooth-talking ladies' man character "The Continental" has been maced so many times he's built up an immunity to it.
 This, however, doesn't keep him from getting punched in the face.

-- The Twilight Zone TOS episode "The Jeopardy Room".
+- The Twilight Zone (1959) episode "The Jeopardy Room".
 A Soviet commissar tricks a defector into drinking wine mixed with a sleep drug by drinking first.
 He built up an immunity to the drug by repeatedly taking increasing doses over time.

 - In The Vampire Diaries Katherine has built up an immunity to vervain, she can still get disabled by it if taken by surprise by a large enough dose but she gets over it much faster.
 Stefan uses this technique to get over his addiction to human blood.

 - On My Name Is Earl, Catalina has been given some tea spiked with sleeping pills by a vengeful "Crazy Witch Lady" (played by Betty White).
 She winds up in the woman's basement with Earl and company...but she ends up tying herself up, saying that because her drinks have been spiked with so many date-rape drugs over the years, she's developed a tolerance, but couldn't make a woman who reminded her of her aunt back home feel bad.

-- In one episode of NCIS, the victim turns out to have been a hit man and his murder was one of his intended victims.
+- In one episode of NCIS, the victim turns out to have been a hit man and his murderer is one of his intended victims.
 He used snake venom, and the woman kept snakes and developed immunity, although she didn't specify whether this was her intention or just a side-effect of her preferred pets.

 - In 1000 Ways to Die, a man decided to pick up a spider and let it bite him to gain immunity to its venom.
 Naturally, since he had no idea what he was doing, the bite kills him.